Pumpenfabrik Wangen GmbH Purchasing Terms and Conditions

 11. Place of Fulfilment, Place of Jurisdiction, Applicable Law

 11a.
-The place of fulfilment for all deliveries and services will be the purchaser's registered office unless another venue has been agreed upon for fulfilment of the delivery obligation.
+The place of fulfilment for all deliveries and services will be the purchaser's registered office unless another venue has been agreed in writing or in text form upon for fulfilment of the delivery obligation.

 11b.
 The courts of Wangen im Allgäu will have jurisdiction.
 The purchaser may however assert its claims in any other statutory place of jurisdiction.